michaele77/CS231N-pytorch/Ershov's ReadMe.txt

 6) To copy files back, MAKE SURE YOU ARE IN THE LOCAL DIRECTORY,use: --> gcloud compute scp --recurse cs231n-pytorch-project-vm:PATHTOCOPY PATHTOPASE

+7) If running into an issue with DS_STORE files (ie merging photos), run: (will delete DS_Store files in all sub directories from current directory) --> find . -name ".DS_Store" -delete